-- We will use and encourage our in-scope suppliers to use publicly available tools from the RMI. - We will continue to work with our in-scope suppliers and engage with our supply chain to increase the quality of the data provided to us. - We will continue to be a member of the RMI and contribute to the various initiatives, as described above. - We will continue to encourage our in-scope suppliers to source from conflict-free smelters that are listed as conformant by the RMI. - As we enter into contracts with new suppliers and renew contracts with existing suppliers, we will continue to include requirements that our suppliers support our conflict minerals policy and due diligence efforts. - We will continue to explore additional opportunities to support livelihoods and health, improve conservation outcomes, improve stability, and support renewable energy projects to enhance conflict-free mining communities. - We will support an education campaign around responsible minerals sourcing in the DRC to engage consumers and supply chain partners in awareness and action that builds on our work with RAGS and Journey of Gold. - We will continue to expand on the Congo Power program with stakeholders including governments, non-governmental organizations, civil society, industries, and local communities. - We will continue to address incidents and allegations through collaboration with relevant stakeholders while also working to support stronger chain of custody and traceability systems. - We will continue to work with stakeholders to increase transparency and accountability for conflict-free sourcing with blockchain and other data traceability systems. - We will maintain our ongoing participation in the ICGLR Audit Committee as the international industry representative.
+- We will continue to work with our in-scope suppliers and engage with our supply chain to increase the quality of the data provided to us. - We will continue to be a member of the RMI, including actively participating in the RMI Steering Committee, and contribute to the various initiatives, as described above. - We will continue to encourage our in-scope suppliers to source from conflict-free smelters that are listed as conformant by the RMI. - As we enter into contracts with new suppliers and renew contracts with existing suppliers, we will continue to include requirements that our suppliers support our conflict minerals policy and due diligence efforts. - We will continue to explore additional opportunities to support livelihoods and health, improve conservation outcomes, improve stability, and support renewable energy projects to enhance conflict-free mining communities. - We will continue to support education campaigns around responsible minerals sourcing to engage consumers and supply chain partners in awareness and action that builds on our work with Responsible Artisanal Gold Solutions Forums (RAGS), RMI, and the PPA. - We will continue to expand on the Congo Power program with stakeholders including governments, non-governmental organizations, civil society, industries, and local communities. - We will continue to address incidents and allegations through collaboration with relevant stakeholders while also working to support stronger chain of custody and traceability systems. - We will continue to build on our prior blockchain project in Peru and Rwanda and provide capacity building and support to additional smelters and the RMI RMAP to support the implementation of innovative, cost effective, and transparent due diligence processes leveraging blockchain technology. - We will maintain our ongoing participation in the ICGLR Audit Committee as the international industry representative, the Panzi Foundation board, the Action Kivu board, as an advisor to the City of Joy, and the RMI Steering Committee.